Elbie-em/Globe-Ranger/README.md

 # Globe Ranger- React/Redux Capstone
 Building a React and Redux front-end application using the REST countries API service. bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This application uses Routing to traverse between a list of countries and details of a country when clicked.
+This application uses Routing to traverse between a list of countries and details of a country when it is clicked.

 # Live Demo